-Farming activities existing as at the original date of notification of this Plan (9 July 2005) are were allowed but require a resource consent under 3.10.5.3 controlled activity rule.
-A process called benchmarking is was required under this rule, which determines determined nitrogen discharge allowances for farming activities through the application of a nutrient budgeting model called OVERSEERTM.
-Farm During initial benchmarking, farm information used to determine the nitrogen allowance will be sourced from the period of July 2001 to June 2005 was used to.
-This will determine the annual nitrogen allowance that to which the property must adhere to.
+Farming activities existing as at the original date of notification of this Plan (9 July 2005) were allowed but require a resource consent under 3.10.5.3 controlled activity rule.
+A process called benchmarking was required under this rule, which determined nitrogen discharge allowances for farming activities through the application of a nutrient budgeting model called OVERSEERTM.
+During initial benchmarking, farm information from the period of July 2001 to June 2005 was used to determine the annual nitrogen allowance to which the property must adhere.
 The Chapter 3.10 provisions were subsequently amended in 2020 to allow the use of updated OVERSEERTM versions.
-As a result of the amendment, each property's Nitrogen Discharge Allowance is to be changed to an equivalent dataset of OVERSEERTM inputs, called an Overseer Reference Dataset, that can be modelled by the most recent versions of OVERSEERTM as described in Policy 3A.
-Consents will be reviewed to refer to updated OVERSEERTM versions.
-In recognition that farmers and Waikato Regional Council will need time to collate and analyse this information, consents are not expected to be granted for approximately two years after the rules are proposed.
-Thus, the rule states that it does not come into effect until 1 July 2007.
+As a result of the amendment, each property's Nitrogen Discharge Allowance is to be changed to an equivalent dataset of OVERSEERTM inputs, called an Overseer Reference Dataset, that can be modelled by the most recent versions of OVERSEERTM versions.
 The rule also states that ongoing nitrogen leaching management shall be undertaken through Nitrogen Management Plans.